-Waveguide models such as the one described are based on approximations and more detailed physical models of the parts of the instrument are possible.
+Waveguide models such as the one described are based on approximations and can be improved with more detailed physical models of the parts of the instrument.
 The right-most column of Table 2 lists parameters for further simulation of trumpet physics.
-Valve positions (including half-valving), lip tension, embouchure, even tonguing can be numerically modeled.
+Valve positions (including half-valving), lip tension, embouchure, even tonguing can be modeled numerically.
 DMI's using finite difference time domain (FDTD) schemes with these levels of detail are now approaching real-time computation speeds.
 Direct modeling of instrument radiation characteristics with 3D techniques takes this even further.
 Experimental synthesis techniques are now able to simulate how instrument vibration is directly coupled to (and affected by) the surrounding air.

-Practical implications
+Practical Implications

-MIDI
+The Musical Instrument Digital Interface (MIDI)

-MIDI is fundamental to representing the gestures of performance and in practice a general understanding of what is and what is not possible with it will benefit an electronic instrument performer.
+The musical instrument digital interface, or more commonly referred to as MIDI is fundamental to representing the gestures of performance and in practice a general understanding of what is and what is not possible with it will benefit an electronic instrument performer.
 As described above, the protocol was engineered for signaling real time events and was largely keyboard inspired.
 The actions of keys, buttons, knobs and sliders are built into the protocol and there is flexibility which allows it to carry other kinds of signals.
 That flexibility has made some far-flung applications possible, for show control, stage lighting, fireworks and more.

 We are extremely sensitive to slight deviations in musical timing.
-Practically speaking, MIDI has sufficient throughput to transmit very dense signaling of polyphonic musical streams, but two concerns arise from limitations imposed by the technology of the 80's, back when it was formulated.
+Practically speaking, MIDI has sufficient throughput to transmit very dense signaling of polyphonic musical streams, but two concerns arise from limitations imposed by the technology of the 1980's, back when it was formulated.
 Real-time computing and device communication then were different than today and MIDI is ripe for some upgrades.
-It is a "best effort" protocol in which events are initiated and responded to as fast as possible but not necessarily as accurately as desired.
+It is a ‘best effort’ protocol in which events are initiated and responded to as fast as possible but not necessarily as accurately as desired.
 Any timing jitter affects rhythmic accuracy and the degree to which jitter is apparent depends on several factors.
-Among them, the topology of connections (star configurations, daisy chains, etc.) and whether MIDI is being used externally for connecting musical devices one to another or is being used internally to route signals within a device's own hardware and software.
-The sequential nature of MIDI transmits events in succession which is an approximation of simultaneity.
-At the micro-time level, MIDI converts an attacca into a "machine arpeggio."
+Among them are the topology of connections (e.g., star configurations, daisy chains), and whether MIDI is being used externally for connecting musical devices one to another or is being used internally to route signals within a device's own hardware and software.
+The sequential nature of MIDI transmits events in succession that are an approximation of simultaneity.
+At the micro-time level, MIDI converts an attacca into a ‘machine arpeggio’.
 Can this be heard?
-Do the notes of a chord attack perfectly together or is there some spread?
+Do the notes of a chord commence perfectly together or is there some spread?
 The levels of jitter and arpeggiation encountered seem reasonable for most contexts otherwise MIDI’s level of adoption would not be so wide.
-Masking these slight perturbations, possibly, are larger differences which are inherent in our own production and perception of event timings.
+Masking these slight perturbations, possibly, are larger differences that are inherent in our own production and perception of event timings.

 Fine shadings of pitch, loudness and other musical dimensions are manipulated by performers with astonishing resolution.
 MIDI puts these through a grating which quantizes the information at the limit of its numerical resolution.
 As with timing, the perceived result seems generally acceptable but today's level of technology can offer much better fidelity.

-Under the new MIDI II specification, which at the time of this writing is in an early adoption phase, real-time events will now carry finely-resolved time stamps and resolution of data values is being improved.
+Under the new MIDI II specification, which at the time of writing this chapter, is in an early adoption phase, real-time events will now carry finely-resolved time stamps and resolution of data values is being improved.
 These enhancements will aid timing precision and provide higher-definition gesture representation.
-Moreover, "intelligent" configuration exchange is being supported between compatible devices (instruments, controllers, software, tone generators).
+Moreover, ‘intelligent’ configuration exchange is being supported between compatible devices (instruments, controllers, software, tone generators).
 Devices will advertise their capabilities to each other and be able to exchange configurations.
 MIDI II is backwards compatible with the original MIDI I format.